MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/deploy-pmem.md

 ## Configure persistent memory

-Now, let's dive into how you configure persistent memory. **Tom: As far as I can tell, we skip creating the regions and setting the mode too App Direct with ipmctl.
+Now, let's dive into how you configure persistent memory. **Cong/Scott: As far as I can tell, we skip creating the regions and setting the mode too App Direct with ipmctl.
 Does that need to be done first?
-Should we assume the user is using Intel PMem and link to the [Intel docs](https://software.intel.com/content/www/us/en/develop/articles/qsg-part3-windows-provisioning-with-optane-pmem.html), and/or include the steps here?
+Should we assume the user is using Intel Optane PMem and link to the [Intel docs](https://software.intel.com/content/www/us/en/develop/articles/qsg-part3-windows-provisioning-with-optane-pmem.html), and/or include the steps here?
 At what point can the user begin using Windows Admin Center for the configuration (i.e., when will the disks show up in WAC?
 After you create the namespaces?)
-The Intel docs show screen shots of Device Manager, along with the PowerShell cmdlets.**
+The Intel docs show screen shots of the Windows Device Manager UI, along with the PowerShell cmdlets.**

 ### Understand interleaved sets